 02 of 05

-Made from silicone with a nylon core, the Chef'n SleekStor VeggieSteam fits inside of a pot for stovetop steaming or can be used inside a lidded glass container for use in the microwave.
-It comes in 8- and 11-inch sizes and the flexible sides easily conform to different container shapes and sizes.
+Made from silicone, the Chef'n VeggieSteam fits inside of a pot for stovetop steaming or can be used inside a lidded glass container for use in the microwave.
+It fits 7- to 10-inch pans and the flexible sides easily conform to different container shapes and sizes.
 The VeggieSteam is heat resistant up to 400˚F, will not scratch nonstick surfaces, and is top-rack dishwasher safe.

 03 of 05